Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/reference.md

 -   The regular lockstep rendering phase has a timeout of 5 seconds by default.
 You can change this value through a [command line argument](cluster-operation.md#timeout-arguments) when launching your application.

-    -   The master node waits this amount of time before kicking out an unresponsive node from the cluster.
+    -   The emitter node waits this amount of time before kicking out an unresponsive node from the cluster.

-    -   The client nodes wait this amount of time for an unresponsive master node before quitting.
+    -   The client nodes wait this amount of time for an unresponsive emitter node before quitting.

-    -   Typically, you should set the communication timeout a bit lower on the master node compared to the client nodes to prevent an avalanche quit phenomenon where the master node needs to kick out unresponsive nodes faster than the client node’s timeout.
+    -   Typically, you should set the communication timeout a bit lower on the emitter node compared to the client nodes to prevent an avalanche quit phenomenon where the emitter node needs to kick out unresponsive nodes faster than the client node’s timeout.

 ## Available components